Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Application

-Table \ref{tbl:est} presents the estimates of parameters of interest.
-We noticed that development in reading skills slowed down gradually as the log ratio of the growth acceleration was negative.
-On average, the ratio of the growth acceleration at any given year to the acceleration at the preceding year was $0.70$ (i.e., $\exp(-0.35)$), indicating that the development in reading ability was a decelerating process from Grade K to Grade $5$.
-The estimated variance of the log ratio of growth acceleration was $0.19$.
-It tells us that individual students had `personal' ratios of growth accelerations for reading ability.
-About $68\%$ of the time, the ratio was in the range of ($0.46$, $0.86$) (i.e., ($\exp(-0.35-\sqrt{0.19})$, $\exp(-0.35+\sqrt{0.19})$)), and about $95\%$ of the time, the ratio was in the range of ($0.29$, $1.69$) (i.e., ($\exp(-0.35-\sqrt{0.19}\times2)$, $\exp(-0.35+\sqrt{0.19}\times2)$)).
-The linear asymptote slope is $0.39$ per year on average, and it is not statistically significant.
-It suggests that the development of reading ability achieved a stable status.
-Additionally, the linear asymptote slope and the vertical distance between two intercepts varied substantially across individuals suggested by their large and statistically significant variances.
+Table \ref{tbl:est} presents the estimates of the parameters of interest.
+The development in reading skills slowed down gradually as the logarithmic ratio of the growth acceleration was negative.
+On average, the ratio of the growth acceleration at any given year to the acceleration at the preceding year was $0.70$ (i.e., $\exp(-0.35)$), indicating that the development of reading ability was a decelerating process from Grade K to Grade $5$.
+The estimated variance of the logarithmic ratio of the growth acceleration was $0.18$.
+It tells us that individual students had `personal' ratios of the growth accelerations for reading ability.
+About $68\%$ of the time, the ratio was in the range of ($0.46$, $1.08$) (i.e., ($\exp(-0.35-\sqrt{0.18})$, $\exp(-0.35+\sqrt{0.18})$)), and about $95\%$ of the time, the ratio was in the range of ($0.30$, $1.65$) (i.e., ($\exp(-0.35-\sqrt{0.18}\times2)$, $\exp(-0.35+\sqrt{0.18}\times2)$)).
+On average, the linear asymptote slope is $0.36$ per year, which is not statistically significant.
+It suggests that the development of reading ability reached a stable status.
+Additionally, the linear asymptote slope and the vertical distance between two intercepts varied substantially among individuals suggested by their large and statistically significant variances.